-66.19 Medical Requirements
+Rule 66.19 Medical Requirements

-No Part 66 document holders should perform the privileges of their licence if they have a known medical condition in contravention of section 10(1)(d) of the Act.
-A Part 66 document holder should report to CAA any medically significant changes that may have an impact on their fit and proper person status.
+No-Part 66 document holders should not perform the privileges of their licence if they have a known medical condition in contravention of section 10-80(1)(d) of the CA Act 2023.
+A Part 66 document holder should report to CAA any medically significant changes that may have an impact on their FPP status.